PrairyErth: Reception

 Paul Theroux wrote in The New York Times that the book was a "wonderful and welcome book [that] has the distinct virtue of being completely unexpected" and that it was, at heart, a "good-hearted book about the heart of the country."
-He also noted that the book's length and its lack of discussion politics or the world beyond Chase County.
+He also noted the book's length and its lack of discussion politics or the world beyond Chase County.
 Verlyn Klinkenborg wrote in LA Times that it was a "rich and revealing book".
 He goes on to say that the book is "full of problems", stating that when "he listens, Chase County, Kansas, comes to life, and the air is full of the sound of meadowlarks.
 When he speaks, all the other voices--the true voices of Kansas--fall silent."

 Professor O. Alan Weltzien at the University of Montana Western has argued that Least Heat-Moon "like any essayist of place, advocates an essentially religious view of landscape: one that construes the land as divine, one whose expertise is marked by humility".
 Bill McKibben wrote that he was "bowled over, blown away, swept off my pins by PrairyErth" and compared it to Moby Dick.

 PrairyErth spent eleven weeks on The New York Times Best Seller list.

 Since its publication, it has been the subject of a 2010 documentary by John O'Hara, charting the impact of the book on the county and how it has changed since the research conducted in the 1980s.